jhkrug/lhws-mig-h2d/docs/high-availability/auto-balance-replicas.md

 ---
 title: Auto Balance Replicas
-  weight: 1
+sidebar_position: 1
 ---

 When replicas are scheduled unevenly on nodes or zones, Longhorn `Replica Auto Balance` setting enables the replicas for automatic balancing when a new node is available to the cluster.